zvxzdx/runeforge-wiki-ru/core-guides/tools/LtMAO.md

 {.is-warning}

 # LtMAO
-This page will explain the LtMAO tool and all of its features.
+This page will explain the LtMAO tool made by Tarngaina and all of its features.

 ---
 ## Download and Installation